doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 > No, Go doesn't need generics; multiple implementations for each type are easy to write dd

-And, my favourite, found in a Google Group chat some time ago when asked why Go doesn't support aforementioned generics and list processing primitives:
+And, my favourite, paraphrased from a comment in a Google Group chat some time ago when asked why Go doesn't support aforementioned generics and list processing primitives:

 > Anyone would think that coders weren't being paid to code.
 Of course they are!
 > That's why Go gives coders the ability to write lots of code.
 That's what